 4.4 Thousand Islands (Ontario)

-This area is famous for its smallmouth and Rainbow Trout populations.
-A slow retrieve with a soft plastic swimbait can attract attention from these trout as they hunt for prey along the lake’s rocky edges.
+Famous for its smallmouth and Rainbow Trout populations, a slow retrieve with a soft plastic swimbait can be highly productive along rocky edges.

 5. Common Mistakes to Avoid When Using Swimbait Lures for Trout